elgohr-update/fonoster-grpc-gateway/README.md

 [![publish to docker hub](https://github.com/fonoster/grpc-gateway/actions/workflows/gh-docker.yml/badge.svg)](https://github.com/fonoster/grpc-gateway/actions/workflows/gh-docker.yml)

-This repository contains a dockerized distribution of Fonos GRPC Gateway for use in [Project Fonos](https://github.com/fonoster/fonos).
-For more documentation on how Fonos images are constructed and how to work with them, please see the [documentation](https://github.com/fonoster/fonos).
+This repository contains a dockerized distribution of Fonoster GRPC Gateway for use in [Fonoster](https://github.com/fonoster/fonoster).
+For more documentation on how Fonoster images are constructed and how to work with them, please see the [documentation](https://github.com/fonoster/fonoster).

 ## Available Versions